magepeopleteam/booking-and-rental-manager-for-woocommerce/readme.txt

 [rent-list style='list']
 `

-### Shortcode to show only six items in rent list:
+### Shortcode to show only six items in the rent list:

 `
 [rent-list show='6']